LOIF Technician II-IV (4629) - UPDATED

-NRAO is seeking a qualified individual who will assist with assembly, installation and maintenance of Very Large Array (VLA) Local Oscillator / Intermediate Frequency (LOIF) and power supply systems.
-The technician will assist with the day to day operation of the related VLA maintenance programs.
+NRAO is seeking a qualified individual who will assist with assembly, installation and maintenance of Very Large Array (VLA) and Very Long Baseline Array (VLBA) LOIF and power supply systems.
+The technician will assist with the day to day operation of the related VLA and VLBA maintenance programs.
 This is a “Safety Sensitive” position.
 In-house training and some external training will be provided.

 In addition to competitive pay, NRAO provides excellent paid time off benefits (vacation and sick leave).
 Medical, dental and vision plans are effective the first day of employment.
 NRAO’s retirement benefit contributes an amount equal to 10 percent of a qualified participant’s base pay and no contribution is required of the employee; we also offer an optional supplemental, tax-deferred plan for employee retirement contributions.

 The position will be based at the Very Large Array site, 50 miles west of Socorro, NM.

 Under general to minimum supervision, the position performs a variety of construction, test, maintenance, inspection, assembly, operation and data collection functions on assigned electronic equipment (such as frequency converters, reference generators, and power supplies), machines, and other scientific apparatus.
 Work performed is generally reviewed by engineers or technical specialists.
 Using standard electronic test equipment, the technician records unit performance, inspects, adjusts and replaces defective components.
 The candidate must be willing to respond to emergency call-outs during inclement weather, late night and or early morning hours.
 Other duties may be assigned.

 - Conduct various tests or experiments which may require modifications in test setups or procedures

 - May record, analyze, and interpret test data.

 - Recommends changes required to achieve functional requirements of the units.